 Bullying is a significant hazard in New Zealand workplaces that has a profound and lasting impact on productivity, physical and mental health.
 While companies have a legal responsibility to prevent and respond to bullying, we can all do our part to ensure bullies aren’t able to thrive.
 Building a positive company culture, calling attention to bad behaviour, and supporting others who are dealing with bullying will help to create positive change for New Zealand’s workforce.

 If you are dealing with a workplace or any other form of overwhelming stress, have a look at my blog entry: Practical Stress Management Tips.
-Alternatively, if you want to regain control and learn how to manage your stress, check out my course Peace in Your World.
+Alternatively, if you want to ask me a question please do so via the Contact Page on my website.